arorasarthak/arorasarthak.github.io/index.md

 My major is Electrical Engineering with a specialization in Robotics.
 Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in Robotics.

-Besides my passion for Robotics, I spend my time in photography [:camera:](https://www.instagram.com/acrossthedelta/) and making music [:musical_note:](https://soundcloud.com/auralrush).
+Besides my passion for Robotics, I spend my time in photography and making music.

 *Here are some of my graduate projects and unpublished manuscripts:*